keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/2. Python Tutorials/KS3027 KS3027F) Keyestudio Beetlebot 3 in 1 Robot for Python STEM Education.md

 </tbody>
 </table>

-6.  **Text Result**
+6.  **Test Result**

 Ensure the Raspberry Pi Pico is connected to the computer，and click“Stop/Restart backend”.

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/2771589d12c58a183b1f0d9bf3721b25.png)

 Place batteries in the battery holder and turn the power switch to the ON end and click "Run Current Script"

 We will see that the distance value between the ultrasonic sensor and the object will be printed in the "Shell" window under Thonny IDE.
 Press “Ctrl+C” or click “Stop/Restart Backend” to exit the program.

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/48dc9960039e95502da922fe807320f7.png)